Hi, and welcome to Nourishing Days!

 We arrived to two bare acres of eroded soil on the heels of one of the worst droughts Texas has seen.
 We moved into a camper, dug an outhouse hole, and began our journey of stewarding the land.
 We lived in that camper – along with a makeshift cabin that made 300 square feet in total – for 2.5 years.

 In that time we began the process of regenerating the soil; building infrastructure like fences, chicken coops, orchards, and gardens; and then beginning work on a new, more permanent 400 square foot cabin.
-We continue to build onto that today with a larger kitchen space in the works.
+We continue to build onto that today.

-We utilize solar panels to run laptops, a very small solar freezer/fridge, and a few lights and other things.
-We haul much of our water or utilize solar power to pump it.
-We’ve washed laundry by hand, and at other times I’ve taken it to a laundromat.
-We’re working on procuring more animals, planting perennial fruit and nut trees every year, and are always expanding the gardens.
+We utilize solar panels to run laptops, a small fridge, and a few lights and other things.
+We haul water or utilize solar power to pump it.
+We’ve washed laundry by hand, and at the laundromat when our water is low.
+We’re working on procuring more animals, planting perennial fruit trees, and are always expanding the gardens.

 The goal is to create a sustainable and nutrient-dense food system on our little plot of land while working alongside each other, our children, and our community.